Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Experimental Evaluation

-We apply two different evaluation criteria: The first accuracy called $\text{Acc}_{=}$ fosters replicability by evaluating whether the predicted and the ground-truth room category are text-wise equal.
+\textbf{Metrics:} We apply two different evaluation criteria: The first accuracy called $\text{Acc}_{=}$ fosters replicability by evaluating whether the predicted and the ground truth room categories are text-wise equal.
 Different from that, the performance regarding the $\text{Acc}_{\approx}$ metric is produced via human evaluation.
-This is crucial as room categories are not always fully determinable, especially for cases such as combined kitchen and living room areas.
-On top of that, the answers provided by GPT3.5 do not always state definitive categories because of frequent hallucinations.
-This is exacerbated by a high number of objects per room.
+This is crucial as room categories are not always fully determinable when labeling, e.g., combined kitchen and living room areas.
+Moreover, the answers provided by the LLM do not always state definitive categories because of frequent hallucinations.
+A high number of objects per room exacerbates this.
 This particularly applies to the unprivileged baselines when facing under-segmentation.
-In order to circumvent this, we manually review all predictions and check whether the LLM \textit{leaned} towards the correct answer, meaning that we consider synonyms.
-For example, the $\text{Acc}_{\approx}$ results consider \textit{``stairs''} as correct even though the actual ground-truth label \textit{``staircase''} was not predicted.
-This boosts results in favor of the LLM-based methods and is represented by the $\text{Acc}_{\approx}$ metric.
+In order to circumvent this, we manually filter all outputs across the set of eight scenes and check whether the LLM \textit{leaned} towards the correct answer such as predicting a synonym of the GT room type, which boosts results in favor of the LLM-based methods.
+In addition to this, we also evaluated the same task using the current state-of-the-art LLM, GPT-4, which shows significantly fewer hallucinations and increased accuracy.

-As presented in Tab.~\ref{tab:habitat-room-eval}, the view embedding method outperforms even the privileged baseline that relies on ground-truth object categories by $\sim7\%$ wrt.\ the strict accuracy evaluation ($\text{Acc}_{=}$).
-We also observe a significant performance gap in terms of human evaluation, which is at 2.6\%.
-There is only a single scene in which the privileged baseline outperforms our view embedding method (\textit{00877}).
-The na\"ive baseline operating on predicted object categories is significantly outperformed, which is mostly due to under-segmentation and wrongly predicted top-1 object categories.
-Thus, we conclude that our method is robust and even outperforms privileged methods by a significant margin.
-We provide additional scene-wise results in the supplementary material Tab.~\ref{tab:habitat-room-eval-per-scene}.
+\textbf{Results:} As presented in Table~\ref{tab:habitat-room-eval}, the view embedding method of \ours{} outperforms all unprivileged baselines both in terms of the strict accuracy ($\text{Acc}_{=}$) as well as the approximate accuracy ($\text{Acc}_{\approx}$) by a significant margin.
+In addition, \ours{} also outperforms the privileged baseline relying on GPT-3.5 while showing similar approximate accuracy as GPT-4 of 84.10\% vs.\ 84.25\%.
+Thus, we conclude that our room labeling method is robust and outperforms comparable unprivileged methods by a significant margin.
+Furthermore, we provide additional scene-wise evaluations in Table~\ref{tab:habitat-room-eval-suppl} in the supplementary material.